CodingGagan/markdown_test/apis/monitoring-apis/cloud-cost-trends-api.md

         }
 ```

-Trend values are converted into percentages in the Kubecost Cloud Costs Explorer page, calculated based on your current query.
+Trend values are converted into percentages in the nOps Cloud Costs Explorer page, calculated based on your current query.
 Trends will be presented in the rightmost column, next to your Total cost.
 The `window` parameter is determined by your selected date range in the top right of the page.
 The default is Last 7 days (`window=7d`).
 The equation `value*100` is used to provide percentages.

 ## Using the `names` parameter